icob2019/icob2019.github.io/venue.md

   ## ICOB 2019, 22-24 May
 ---

 ICOB2019 will be hosted in the [Old Course Hotel](https://www.oldcoursehotel.co.uk/ "visit Old Course Hotel website"), St Andrews, UK.
+The hotel overlooks the famous Old Course and the West Sands Beach, and offers comfortable amenities for its conference delegates.
+It is walking distance from the St Andrews town centre and the University.

-Details about the town, university, travel and accommodation to follow.
+The University of St Andrews, founded in 1413, is the third oldest university in UK.
+St Andrews has a beautiful atmosphere for learning, history and culture.